Crsarmv7l/rtl_433plus/README.md

 # THIS IS PURELY A DECODER, it does not tx

 Extra Decoders:
-- Kia v0-v5 (V3/4 requires the user to source and enter MFR Keys before building)
+- Kia v0-v5 (v3/4 requires the user to source and enter MFR Keys before building otherwise it just recognizes the signal and does not decode)
 - Subaru

 # rtl_433